IslamTayeb/spotify-clustering/README.md

 *Voice gender is set to 0 for instrumental tracks (instrumentalness >= 0.5) since there's no voice to classify.

-**Genre Ladder Deep-Dive:**
+**Genre Fusion Deep-Dive:**
-The genre_ladder measures how "categorizable" a song is, computed from the entropy of the 400-dimensional Discogs genre probability vector:
+The genre_fusion measures how "categorizable" a song is, computed from the entropy of the 400-dimensional Discogs genre probability vector:
 - Low entropy (→0) = Song clearly belongs to one genre (artist working WITHIN a tradition)
 - High entropy (→1) = Song crosses many genres (artist CROSSING boundaries)